somaulte/Vault-Menu/README.md

 - fix resolution issues, maybe use bootstrap
 - ability to favorite and revisit servers more easily
 - organizing & sorting by ping, location, host, name, etc
+- make top navigation functional, and link it back to DewShare
 - link actual stats & emblems within lobbies from HaloStats api
 - joining locked servers doesnt work yet; planned fix for 0.6 overlay
 - sometype of match-making system by auto-joining non-announced servers